 A Continuation of the Great Ocean Road

 The Southern Ocean Drive starts where the Great Ocean Road ends.
-In fact, we combined the two and drove all the way from Melbourne to Adelaide along the Great Ocean Road and then the Southern Ocean Drive.
-We wouldn’t really recommend it as it becomes too long.
-But the natural beauty and wildlife we saw along the way was simply incredible!
+We combined the two and drove from Melbourne to Adelaide along the Great Ocean Road and then the Southern Ocean Drive.
+We wouldn’t recommend it as it becomes too long.
+But the natural beauty and wildlife we saw along the way were simply incredible!